 Before 16-year-old Rebecca lights candles on the small altar in her bedroom each night, she says her prayers: "Hail, fair Moon, ruler of the night, guard me and mine until the light.
 Hail fair Sun, ruler of the day, make the morn to light my way."
 On her altar are four porcelain chalices representing the elements — air, water, fire and earth.
 Each contains rose petals, semi-precious stones, melted candle wax and dried leaves.
 They rest on the corners of a five-pointed star.
 A frog symbolizing "spirit" and "life" sits on point five of the pentagram.
 Here, in front of her altar, Rebecca performs rituals and casts spells.

 Rebecca is one of the growing number of teenage girls who practice Wicca.
 For the past half-century, this religion has been growing by leaps and bounds in Europe and North America.
 Drive to the mall and you'll see cars with bumper stickers declaring, "The goddess is alive.
 Magic is afoot!"
 Flip on the tube or go to the movies and you'll find witches portrayed as young, powerful and glamorous.
-From "Buffy the Vampire Slayer" to The Craft, something is definitely "afoot" in American culture.
+From TV shows to movies, something is definitely "afoot" in American culture.

 Wicca Goes Mainstream

 For many reasons, including the positive attention they're getting in entertainment, paganism, goddess worship and witchcraft have a new crop of devoted followers.
 The book Teen Witch: Wicca for a New Generation has sold more copies for occult publisher Llewellyn than any other in its 95-year history.
 Also, the Christian-based Spiritual Counterfeits Project hotline in Berkeley, California, reports receiving more inquiries about Wicca in recent years than any other religion.
 The callers are nearly all teenage girls.